 "Kambo", "Kampo" or "Sapo" is a traditional medicine used by Amazonian tribes indigenous to the western Amazon region.
-The Matses tribe traditionally uses this medicine to obtain strength, aim and dexterity for the hunting.
-The utilization of this frog venom is shared by numerous other Amazonian tribes, including the Matis, Kanamari, Kaxinawa, Katukina, Kulina, Yaminawa, Marubo, and Ticuna tribes.
+The Matsés tribe traditionally uses this medicine to obtain strength, aim and dexterity for the hunting.
+The utilization of this frog secretion is shared by numerous other Amazonian tribes, including the Matis, Kanamari, Kaxinawa, Katukina, Kulina, Yaminawa, Marubo, and Ticuna tribes.

 Other names: Sapo Toad, Vacina do Sapo (toad vaccine), Leite do Sapo (toad milk), Kambô, or Kampú, Secretions of the Phyllomedusa bicolor tree-frog.

-The Panoan tribes that practice the poison frog ritual call it Kambo or Kampo in their language.
-Tree frogs are referred to as “sapos,” in spanish hence the term sapo as sometimes used to refer to the indigenous medicine, kambo.
+The Panoan tribes that practice the Kambo frog ritual call it Kambo or Kampo in their language.
+Tree frogs are referred to as “sapos,” in Spanish hence the term "Sapo" as sometimes used to refer to the indigenous medicine, Kambo.
 The tree frog is stretched by strings tied to its limbs.
-As painful as it may look, the tree frog is not harmed during the process in which the poison is harvested from its skin.
-Traditionally, older men scrape the epidermis of the frog with a wooden stick to remove the toxin.
-After harvesting the poison, the frog is released unharmed.
+As painful as it may look, the tree frog is not harmed during the process in which the secretion is harvested from its skin.
+Traditionally, older men scrape the epidermis of the frog with a wooden stick to remove the secretion.
+After harvesting, the frog is released unharmed.
 The Matses believe that harming the frog could offend animal spirits and result in severe misfortune.

-The tribal members use the poison as a medicine and hunting aid, claiming it makes them strong and invisible.
-The poison from the wooden stick is typically mixed with the shaman's saliva and applied to tiny burns.
+The tribal members use it as a medicine and hunting aid, claiming it makes them strong and invisible.
+The secretion from the wooden stick is typically mixed with the shaman's saliva and applied to tiny burns.

 ...or rather Animal Info: